Error Analysis of Discrete Flow with Generator Matching: Abstract

 \section{Abstract}

-Discrete flow models offer a powerful framework for learning distributions over discrete state spaces and have demonstrated superior performance compared to the discrete diffusion model.
+Discrete flow models offer a powerful framework for learning distributions over discrete state spaces and have demonstrated superior performance compared to the discrete diffusion models.
 However, their convergence properties and error analysis remain largely unexplored.
-In this work, we develop a unified framework grounded in stochastic calculus theory to systematically investigate the theoretical properties of discrete flow.
-Specifically, we derive the KL divergence of two path measures regarding two continuous-time Markov chains (CTMCs) with different transition rates by developing a novel Girsanov-type theorem, and provide a comprehensive analysis that encompasses the error arising from transition rate estimation and early stopping, where the first type of error has rarely been analyzed by existing works.
-Unlike discrete diffusion models, discrete flow incurs no truncation error caused by truncating the time horizon in the noising process.
-Building on generator matching and uniformization, we establish non-asymptotic error bounds for distribution estimation.
+In this work, we develop a unified framework grounded in stochastic calculus theory to systematically investigate the theoretical properties of discrete flow models.
+Specifically, by leveraging a Girsanov-type theorem for the path measures of two continuous-time Markov chains (CTMCs), we present a comprehensive error analysis that accounts for both transition rate estimation error and early stopping error.
+In fact, the estimation error of transition rates has received little attention in existing works.
+Unlike discrete diffusion models, discrete flow incurs no initialization error caused by truncating the time horizon in the noising process.
+Building on generator matching and uniformization, we establish non-asymptotic error bounds for distribution estimation without the boundedness condition on oracle transition rates.
+Furthermore, we derive a faster rate of total variation convergence for the estimated distribution with the boundedness condition, yielding a nearly optimal rate in terms of sample size.
 Our results provide the first error analysis for discrete flow models.
+We also investigate model performance under different settings based on simulation results.